If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 Who Should Purchase a 4K UHD TV?

-If you are a movie buff or a gamer, 4K UHD TV is a great option for you.
+If you are a movie buff or a gamer, a 4K UHD TV is an excellent option for you.

 Love watching your favorite movies in the best quality possible?
 With technology changing and creating content in 4K, amazing motion pictures will be available on streaming devices, Blu-ray, and more.

-4K TV’s normally have faster refresh rates, producing less blur during video games and action scenes in movies.
+4K TVs usually have faster refresh rates, producing less blur during video games and movie action scenes.

 Who Should Purchase an HDR TV?